The practice nurse is available by appointment for:

 - Smoking Cessation advice - Routine blood pressure checks and for those with high blood pressure.
-Smokers will be offered advice on how to stop smoking and are referred to a Specialist Smokers Clinic if they wish.
+Smokers will be offered advice on how to stop smoking and referred to http://www.smokefreelewisham.co.uk/services/iquit

 Their primary role is to ensure that families with children under five years old are growing and developing normally.
 They also advise on routine immunisations.
 They may be contacted at Hawstead Road 020 7138 1732/6.
 For details about the Community Child Health Clinics, please contact the practice.

 The District Nurse and her team are involved in the care of housebound people in the community.
 They may be contacted Monday - Friday between 9am - 5pm on 020 8314 7777.

 The midwife takes part in our antenatal clinics and looks after pregnant women in our community, delivering babies at home and in the hospitals and providing them information on diet, exercise, general health and maternity rights.
 We have our own attached midwife who also runs antenatal classes and can provide you with further information about these classes.

 The counselling psychologist is available to help people with emotional and psychological problems.
 You can self refer by calling 020 3228 1350 or via the website https://slam-iapt.nhs.uk/lewisham .
 There is no need to see a GP first